0cjs/sedoc/EE/periph/memory.md

 References:
 - JEDEC (I think) pinouts, from Ciarcia, "Build an Intelligent Serial EPROM Programmer," _BYTE_ Oct.
 1986, [p.106][byte-8610-106].
-- [JDEC Standard No. 21-C §3.7.5][JDEC-3.7.5] has standard pinouts for byte-wide and TTL MOS SRAM.
+- [JEDEC Standard No. 21-C §3.7.5][JEDEC-3.7.5] has standard pinouts for byte-wide and TTL MOS SRAM.
-- A [search for "memory dip" on the JDEC site][JDEC-memory-dip] gives standards and pinouts for various kinds of memory chips.
+- A [search for "memory dip" on the JEDEC site][JEDEC-memory-dip] gives standards and pinouts for various kinds of memory chips.
 - MESS [Dump 2364 Mask ROMs][mess2364] gives 2364/2764 pinouts and adapter.
 - 64Copy [ROM & EPROM Pinouts][64copy]: nice individual pinout diagrams of